StackVista/stackstate-docs/k8s-quick-start-guide.md

 | CRI-O              |

-### Prerequisites for Openshift
+### Prerequisites for OpenShift

-To set up a StackState Openshift integration you need to have:
+To set up a StackState OpenShift integration you need to have:

-* An up-and-running Openshift Cluster.
+* An up-and-running OpenShift Cluster.
 * A recent version of Helm 3.
 * A user with the permission to `create privileged pods`, `ClusterRoles` and `ClusterRoleBindings`:
   * ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.
   * StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.

-### Set up an Openshift integration
+### Set up an OpenShift integration

 {% hint style="warning" %}
 Before you begin, check the [prerequisites for Kubernetes](#prerequisites-for-openshift).